As of November 30, 2018, the US Treasury claims that there is 261,498,926 oz of gold bullion in official US Gold reserves.

 The US Secret Service enforces the government’s American Gold Eagle coin guarantee.

-Since their inception, over 20,000,000 ounces of Gold American Eagle coins have been purchased by gold investors and coin collectors around the world.
+Since their inception, over 20,000,000 ounces of Gold American Eagle coins have gotten purchased by gold investors and coin collectors around the world.

-The Gold American Eagle coin is considered by many gold bullion industry experts as the best gold coin selection throughout the world’s physical gold bullion market.
+Many gold bullion industry experts consider the Gold American Eagle coin as the best gold coin selection throughout the world’s physical gold bullion market.

 The ongoing question of how much US gold reserves we officially have according to the US Treasury’s website updates versus speculation on the reality will likely remain.

-Here is a well-researched example of what we are referring to.
-There are just simply too many holes in the Fort Knox Gold trail for average US citizens to have full confidence.
+Below is a well-researched example of what we are referring to, as there are just only too many holes in the Fort Knox Gold trail for average US citizens to have full confidence.

 Do not hold your breath for an officially conducted third-party audit of US gold reserves ever.